BOOZEMAKERS

 Casamigos Blanco

-Productos Finos de Agave / NOM 1416
+Productos Finos de Agave (NOM 1416)

-Blanco Tequila · Unaged
+Blanco Tequila (Highland) · Unaged

 George Clooney's tequila empire sold for nearly $1 billion.
 But when you set aside the celebrity, what does the liquid actually deliver?
 Less than you'd hope.